 The first Child Health CheckPoint data is released as part of the LSAC wave 7 Data Release in 2018 and was updated as part of LSAC wave 8 Data Release.
-There is potential for additional data to be generated and released in the coming years.
+As additional data is generated, an expanded CheckPoint dataset has been released in the subsequent years.